ibmf-bioinformatics/MeStanG/manuals/Manual.md

 - `-ct`, `--ctype`: Sample type only for Host/Pathogen random mode.
 This feature is aimed at Diagnostic assay validation, sample types available are only target "`t`", only decoy "`d`", and target + decoy "`t+d`".
 Provisional diagnostic sensitivity and specificity can be assessed using this feature as "`t`" samples will be true positives, "`d`" for true negatives, and "`t+d`" to check any possible interactions between the target and decoy.
 - `-maxr`, `--max_ratio`: Maximum non-host ratio only for Host/Pathogen random mode (Default = 0.5).
 - `-minr`, `--min_ratio`: Minimum non-host ratio only for Host/Pathogen random mode (Default = 0).
-- `--equally`: Distribute the abundance of a taxon among subtaxa equally when using Design by subtaxa.
+- `--equally`: Distribute the read abundance of a taxon among subtaxa equally when using Design by subtaxa.
 Available only in environmental standard mode.
-- `--equally_p`: Distribute the abundance of a pathogen among subtaxa equally when using Design by subtaxa or random mode.
+- `--equally_p`: Distribute the read abundance of a pathogen among subtaxa equally when using Design by subtaxa or random mode.
 Available only in Host/Pathogen sample source.
-- `--equally_h`: Distribute the abundance of a host among subtaxa equally when using Design by subtaxa or random mode.
+- `--equally_h`: Distribute the read abundance of a host among subtaxa equally when using Design by subtaxa or random mode.
 Available only in Host/Pathogen sample source.

-All flag parameters' default value is **false**, using the flag will change it to **true**.
-To run you need to provide the sample source type (env or host) and the taxa abundance mode (st or rd), so for example, if you want to generate an environmental sample with known abundances run: `MeStanG.py env st`.
+All flag parameters' default value is **false**; using the flag will change it to **true**.
+To run, you need to provide the sample source type (env or host) and the taxa read abundance mode (st or rd).
+For example, if you want to generate an environmental sample with known read abundances, run `MeStanG.py env st`.

 ### <a name="iflsdt"></a> Input files for Design as taxa